mwilliamson/mammoth-wordpress-plugin/readme.txt

 = 1.20.0 =

 * Update mammoth.js to 1.4.21.
-This includes improved underline support, and handling of errors when image data cannot be found.
+This includes improved underline support and image handling.

 = 1.19.0 =